rayalan/binary-adages/content/stripe-review.md

 My three big takeaways from Stripe:

 * _Excellence matters_: Across the board, Stripe is an excellent product.
 Given a choice, they seem to prefer to do the essentials well, rather than having more features with a less solid experience.
 The result is that while I did, at times, want more from the product, I was confident that what I had to work with was rock solid.
-* _Intertwine process with product_: The "things" Stripe produced (such as APIs, features, and documentation) also enabled processes (such as onboarding, prototyping, testing) to work well.
+* _Intertwine process with product_: The "things" Stripe produced (such as APIs, features, and documentation) also enabled processes (such as onboarding, prototyping, and testing) to work well.
 * _Integrate multiple disciplines_: Stripe reflects excellence in the disciplines of development, architecture, user experience, quality assurance, customer support, business intelligence, and law.
 I'm pretty sure they aren't hiring individuals who have mastered all these fields; rather, they are effectively integrating expertise from many different people.

 # Strengths